laanp/Icarus_Mods_Separated/laanp-ExtraDeployables_Readme.md

-laanp-ExtraDeployables_v1_w178_P.pak
+laanp-ExtraDeployables_v1_w179_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.53.136221 (Week: 178)
+Compatible with Icarus Version: Rev. 2.2.54.136562 (Week: 179)

 ## Description:
-Adds a new bench called `Extra Deployables Bench` which allows crafting and placement of additional in-game deployable assets to enhance base building.
+Adds a new bench which allows crafting and placement of additional in-game deployable assets to enhance base building.

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server